atet/mobile_app_marketing/README.md

 #### Beta Testing

 * Builds in which a user could make it to endgame (level 80) will be tested by a small group of experienced mobile gaming players.
-* Beta testing was through Google Play Store testing framework.
+* An open beta test is currently being run on Google Play Store Early Access.

 [Back to Top](#table-of-contents)